European Traveler

 Archaeopteryx - Eichstätt Exemplar

-Around 150 million years ago, the Altmühl valley in Bavaria had a tropical climate and was at the edge of the Jura Lake.
+Around 150 million years ago, the Altmühl Valley in Bavaria had a tropical climate and was at the edge of the Jura Lake.
 Many animals and plants were preserved as fossils in the lime slurry at the bottom of the lake.
 The Altmühltal Valley area is a true haven for fossil hunters with over 800 different plants and animal species discovered up to date including ammonites up to 2 m/7 ft.
 Many opportunities exist for hunting fossils cheaply and legally.

 The Altmühl Valley’s prize finds are the nine archaeopteryxes, fossils only found in this area of primitive reptile-like birds that hints at a link between dinosaurs and birds.